ssciwr/FakeMPI/README.md

 * Stand-alone distribution that is independent of a library.
 This allows separation of concern in the sense that a user can compile a library with `FakeMPI` without the library being aware of the fact.
 * CMake integration: CMake-based libraries (assuming they follow certain CMake conventions) will pick up `FakeMPI` without changes to the code base.
 * `FakeMPI` is a *functional* fallback: It will not only make applications compile, but (hopefully) return correct results.
+* Some libraries use similar functionality in a sequential fallback mode with separate code branches.
+With `FakeMPI` the parallel library code is used, only it is turned into a sequential stub.

 ## Acknowledgments